 While TM support can be most directly expressed via the addition of lexically scoped transactions as a language feature, we also considered two implementation alternatives.
-These alternatives have the advantage that they do not require any changes to the compiler front end, and make it easy for programmers to begin prototyping both (a) TM implementations, and (b) TM-based applications.
+These alternatives have the advantage that they do not require any changes to the compiler front end, and can be implemented as libraries.
+Thus, they make it easy for programmers to begin prototyping both (a) TM implementations, and (b) TM-based applications.
 We describe and compare these alternatives below.
 Both have been implemented in the same LLVM plugin, which is available for download from http://github.com/mfs409/llvm-transmem/.